Compact yet powerful. 80-cycle engine handles logs approx. 19 inches in length. Easy start; splits quickly and effectively. Lifetime tech support.

 A. Gas log splitters are immensely powerful and can go anywhere.
 They're also big, heavy, and loud.
 Electric log splitters are easy to move around your yard, and you can use one in the garage if it's raining.
 They're not as powerful though, and you need to be near a suitable electric outlet.

 At the end of the day, it's very much a question of matching the machine to your personal needs.
 If you look at each of the sections in the log splitter review above, and decide which features are most important, you should end up with an accurate description of the log splitter you need.
-One of the models in our matrix might well be a perfect fit!
+One of the models in our product list might well be a perfect fit!

 Q. Do powered log splitters need much maintenance?